Energy-Based Models for Continual Learning: Related Work

 \subsection{Continual learning approaches}

-Numerous methods have been proposed for continual learning.
-Here we broadly partition them into three categories: task-specific, regularization, and replay-based approaches.

-\textbf{Task-specific methods.} One way to reduce interference between tasks is by using different parts of a neural network for different tasks.
-For a fixed-size network, such specialization could be achieved by learning a separate mask for each task \citep{fernando2017pathnet,serra2018overcoming}, by \emph{a priori} defining a different, random mask for every task \citep{masse2018alleviating}, or by using a different set of parameters for each task \citep{zeng2019continual,hu2019overcoming}.
-Other methods let models grow or recruit new resources when learning new tasks, such as progressive neural networks \citep{rusu2016progressive} and dynamically expandable networks \citep{yoon2017lifelong}.
+\textbf{Task-specific methods.} One way to reduce interference between tasks is by using different parts of a neural network for different tasks~\citep{fernando2017pathnet,serra2018overcoming,masse2018alleviating,zeng2019continual,hu2019overcoming,wortsman2020supermasks}.
+Other methods let models grow or recruit new resources when learning new tasks~\citep{rusu2016progressive,yoon2017lifelong,vogelstein2020omnidirectional}.
 Although these methods are generally successful in reducing catastrophic forgetting, a key disadvantage is that they require knowledge of task identities during training and testing.
-They are therefore not suitable for \textit{Class-IL}.
+Unless they are combined with a mechanism for task-inference, they are not suitable for \textit{Class-IL}.

-\textbf{Regularization-based methods.} Regularization is used in CL to encourage the stability of those aspects of the network that are important for previous tasks.
+\textbf{Regularization-based methods.} Regularization is used in CL to encourage the stability of those aspects of the network that are important for previous tasks \citep{li2017learning,zenke2017continual,nguyen2017variational,titsias2020functional,kolouri2020sliced,kao2021natural}.
 A popular strategy is to add a regularization loss to penalise changes of important parameters.
-EWC \citep{kirkpatrick2017overcoming}) and online EWC \citep{schwarz2018progress} evaluate the importance of parameters using the diagonal elements in the fisher information matrices, while SI \citep{zenke2017continual} estimates the parameters' importance online.
-LwF \citep{li2017learning} regularizes the network at the functional level.
-Although regularization-based methods can be computationally efficient, a disadvantage is that typically they gradually reduce the model's capacity for learning new tasks.
+For example, EWC \citep{kirkpatrick2017overcoming} and online EWC \citep{schwarz2018progress} evaluate the importance of parameters based on the fisher information matrices.
+A disadvantage of regularization-based methods is that typically they gradually reduce the model's capacity for learning new tasks.
 Moreover, while in theory these methods can be used for \textit{Class-IL}, in practice they have been shown to fail on such problems \citep{farquhar2018towards,van2019three}.